asterisk/documentation/docs/Development/Roadmap/Asterisk-11-Projects/AMI-Event-Documentation.md

----

----

-**Note:**
+!!! note
     Because AMI event documentation must be pulled from a variety of locations in the Asterisk source, the time to generate AMI event documentation is noticeably longer then the time to generate other Asterisk documentation.

----
+[//]: # (end-note)

 CLI Commands